NCEAS/submissions-bot/README.md

-# submissions-bot
+# 🤖 submissions bot

-Alerts a Slack channel (via webhook) of recently-modified objects from [`listObjects()`](http://jenkins-1.dataone.org/jenkins/job/API%20Documentation%20-%20trunk/ws/api-documentation/build/html/apis/MN_APIs.html#MNRead.listObjects) and creates tickets in
+Alerts a Slack channel (via webhook) of recently-modified objects from [`listObjects()`](https://releases.dataone.org/online/api-documentation-v2.0.1/apis/MN_APIs.html#MNRead.listObjects) and creates tickets in
 [RT](https://www.bestpractical.com/rt-and-rtir) for new submissions and comments on already-created tickets.

 Note: If you're looking for deployment details about the bot, see the upkeep section below, which outlines things such as how the bot actually runs.

 ## How the bot works

-Every ten minutes, the bot visits the Member Node's [/object](http://jenkins-1.dataone.org/jenkins/job/API%20Documentation%20-%20trunk/ws/api-documentation/build/html/apis/MN_APIs.html#MNRead.listObjects) endpoint and asks for a list of the objects that have been modified in the last ten minutes.
+Every ten minutes, the bot visits the Member Node's [/object](https://releases.dataone.org/online/api-documentation-v2.0.1/apis/MN_APIs.html#MNRead.listObjects) endpoint and asks for a list of the objects that have been modified in the last ten minutes.
 Modifications include being created, updated, archived, or having a property of the object's system metadata modified (e.g., changing rights holder).
-This endpoint produces a list of PIDs, which the bot checks against a [whitelist](https://cn.dataone.org/cn/v2/accounts/CN=arctic-data-admins,DC=dataone,DC=org) of admin orcid Ids, and filters out any PIDs submitted by an admin.
+This endpoint produces a list of PIDs, which the bot checks against an [allowlist](https://cn.dataone.org/cn/v2/accounts/CN=arctic-data-admins,DC=dataone,DC=org) of admin orcid Ids, and filters out any PIDs submitted by an admin.
 For each filtered PID, the bot gets the first version of the PID in the obsolescence chain, and checks RT for a ticket that contains the first version PID in its title.
 For example, if the PID is 'arctic-data.1234.1', the bot looks for a ticket with 'arctic-data.1234' in the title.
 The bot then creates a ticket if a matching RT ticket is not found or comments on the existing ticket if one is found.